CounterpartyXCP/Documentation/docs/advanced/api-v2/v1-to-v2.md

 ---
-title: Migrate from API v1
+title: Migrate from API v1 to API v2
 ---

 The main differences between the old and new API are:

-- The new API is REST instead of RPC.
+- The new API is ReSTful instead of RPC-based.
-- All requests are in GET and can be called easily from a browser.
+- All requests use the `GET` method and so may be made easily from any browser.
-- The new API has fewer filters but is optimized for the new database structure without UPDATE.
+- The new API has fewer filters, but is optimized for the new log-structure database architecture.

-Here is an equivalence table to help you easily migrate to the new API:
+Here is an equivalence table to help you easily migrate to the new version:

-## Equivalence table between API v1 and v2
+## Table of Equivalences between API v1 and v2

 ### Get Ledger State